asifbacchus/ABSolutions.ImageToBase64/Writerside/topics/Prerequisites-and-Configuration.md

 ## Project template

 Create a new `Empty ASP.NET Core Web Application` project.
 Use .NET 8.0.
+> An *empty* web application project is the typical template used when creating a minimal API project.

 ## NuGet packages

-Please install the following NuGet packages using your preferred method:
+Please install the `ABSolutions.ImageToBase64` NuGet package.

-- `ABSolutions.ImageToBase64`

 ## Configuration